-Throughout 2014 and 2015, the Company has done an exceptional job of recognizing opportunities to provide services and products that the low rate environment made possible.
-A commitment to improve asset quality over the years also benefited the Company during the period of 2012 through 2015.
+Throughout 2014, 2015 and 2016, the Company has done an exceptional job of recognizing opportunities to provide services and products that the low rate environment made possible.
+A commitment to improve asset quality over the years has also benefited the Company.
 These opportunities are further discussed in the Material Changes in Results of Operations.
 The Company remains strong, stable and well capitalized and has the capacity to continue to cover the increased costs of doing business in a tough economy while seeking good loans to improve profitability.
 The Company continues to look for new opportunities to generate and protect revenue while providing additional channels through which to serve our customers and maintain our high level of customer satisfaction.
+The Company plans to continue on its strategy of expansion into new markets, whether by acquisition or the establishment of new branch office locations.